SamiPerttu/fundsp/README.md

 ### Audio DSP Becomes a First-Class Citizen

-With no macros needed, the FunDSP Composable Graph Notation integrates audio DSP tightly into the [Rust programming language](https://www.rust-lang.org/) as a first-class citizen.
+With no macros needed, the FunDSP graph notation integrates audio DSP tightly into the [Rust programming language](https://www.rust-lang.org/) as a first-class citizen.
 Native Rust operator precedences work in harmony with the notation, minimizing